 Please ensure we have your correct telephone numbers (including your mobile phone number) and, ideally, an email address for you.
 We will contact you by telephone a few days before your procedure to confirm your attendance.
-If we can't reach you, we will give your appointment will be given to someone else who is waiting.
+If we can't reach you, we will give your appointment to someone else who is waiting.